 Sensory-Friendly All Year

-These area attractions have accommodations for guests with sensory processing issues, including early admission, lower lighting and quiet areas: The Children’s Museum of Atlanta hosts Sensory Friendly Saturdays on the first Saturday of each month.
+These area attractions have accommodations for guests with sensory processing issues, including early admission, lower lighting and quiet areas: The Children’s Museum of Atlanta hosts Sensory Sundays on select Sunday mornings.
 The Southern Museum of Civil War and Locomotive History has Sensory Sensitive afternoons on the last Tuesday of every month.
 Tellus Science Museum offers quarterly Quiet Mornings.

 The Georgia Aquarium has expedited entrance lines, designated quiet zones and sensory bags with noise-cancelling headphones, sunglasses, fidget devices and communication cards.
 The Aquarium’s staff are trained in working with guests on the spectrum.

 At the College Football Hall of Fame, team members are trained in sensory awareness; guests can check out sensory bags with noise-cancelling headsets, fidget tools and verbal cue cards or relax in one for the designated quiet areas.